What is Organizational Development (OD)?

 Values of Organizational Development

-In addition to the science-backed approach, OD is also humanistic and social approach.
+In addition to the science-backed approach, OD is also a humanistic and social approach.
 OD emphasizes building good relationships between management and employees before initiating the change.
 The following are the key OD values identified in Robbins, 2003p.
 553.

 Respect For People